Tennis Physiotherapy

 2. Rotator cuff tears: These are injuries to one or more of the tendons in the rotator cuff.
 They can be partial or full-thickness and result from an acute injury.

-3. Back Pain: These injuries are very common because the sport requires back hyperextension, side bending, and rotation.
+3. Back Pain: Back pain is common because tennis requires back hyperextension, side bending, and rotation.
 These motions place significant load on the spine.

 How Physiotherapists Help Tennis Players Perform Better